 ```

-Prefer the CLI for routine task operations, heartbeat checks, comments, and feedback.
+Prefer the CLI for routine task operations, heartbeat checks, comments, feedback, and strategy setup.
 Use direct API calls when the CLI does not expose the needed endpoint yet.

 CLI JSON conventions: